godsonsakawa/alx-higher_level_programming/README.md

 This repository contains programs written for the higher-level programming track at ALX.
 In these projects, I'm learning Python, MySQL and JavaScript.
-Simultaneously, I continued to reinforce and expand my skills in C and shell scripting.
+Simultaneously, I continue to reinforce and expand my skills in C and shell scripting.
 The specific list of projects contained follows:

 * [0x00.
 Python - Hello, World](./0x00-python-hello_world)